-If a non-tax-basis income statement and related non-tax-basis balance sheet is prepared for any purpose for a period ending with or within the tax year, Schedule L must be prepared showing non-tax-basis amounts.
-See the discussion in the instructions for Schedule M-3, Part I, line 1, of non-tax-basis income statements and related non-tax-basis balance sheets prepared for any purpose and the impact on the selection of the income statement used for Schedule M-3 and the related non-tax-basis balance sheet amounts that must be used for Schedule L.
+If a non-tax-basis income statement and related non-tax-basis balance sheet are prepared for any purpose for a period ending with or within the tax year, Schedule L must be prepared showing non-tax-basis amounts.
+See the discussion in Part I. Financial Information and Net Income (Loss) Reconciliation regarding non-tax-basis income statements and related non-tax-basis balance sheets prepared for any purpose and the impact on the selection of the income statement used for Schedule M-3 and the related non-tax-basis balance sheet amounts that must be used for Schedule L.

 Total assets at the end of the tax year shown on Schedule L, line 14, column (d), must equal the total assets of the partnership as of the last day of the tax year, and must be the same total assets reported by the partnership in the non-tax-basis financial statements, if any, used for Schedule M-3.
 If the partnership prepares non-tax-basis financial statements, Schedule L must report the non-tax-basis financial statement total assets.
-If the partnership does not prepare non-tax-basis financial statements, Schedule L must be based on the partnership's books and records.
+If the partnership doesn't prepare non-tax-basis financial statements, Schedule L must be based on the partnership's books and records.
 The Schedule L balance sheet can show tax-basis balance sheet amounts if the partnership is allowed to use books and records for Schedule M-3 and the partnership's books and records reflect only tax-basis amounts.